 3. Crisis is chronic

 Recent history has shown us how crucial effective crisis management is.
 And in today’s fast-paced media landscape, an ultra-quick response with finely-tuned messaging is a must.
-Incidents like the 2010 BP disaster in the Gulf have shown us how good the executive level is at handling crisis management without good PR counsel: not at all.
+Incidents like the 2010 BP disaster in the Gulf, ongoing Wells Fargo bank scandal etc have shown us how good the executive level is at handling crisis management without good PR counsel: not at all.

-4. Visibility is a both an art and a science
+4. Visibility is both an art and a science

 The rise of social media and SEO metrics have convinced some that brand visibility is solely a matter of numbers.
 However, good positioning is also the product of craftsmanship.
 We can’t forget that the quality and targeting of the message is of paramount importance.